fredcooke/Cheetah/README.md

  - 160x100 eurocard PCB (2 layer for easy debug)
  - Single board design with connector(s) for up to ~100 pins
  - All externally exposed CPU pins buffered/protected
- - All high current devices to220 staggered leg format
+ - All high current devices TO220 staggered leg format
  - All high current drivers with isolated grounds
  - All other componentry SMD (large and common as possible)

 Other specs:

  - CPU regulator always connected to power
- - ADC/ACC regulator enable pin controlled by CPU
+ - ADC/Acc regulator enable pin controlled by CPU
  - CEL error light on SM load/run pin
  - SM load/run pins on a header and through the connector
- - LEDs on RPM, Ign, Inj, FP, Main Pwr, Aux Pwr, USB TX/RX
+ - LEDs on RPM, ignition, injection, FP, main Power, Acc Power, USB TX/RX
  - External MAP sensor connection
  - Vias with sufficient pad to solder to
  - Light PCB colour scheme for easy debug during dev
  - Test points on all key connections
  - Independent filtering of battery reference
- - Phyiscal separation of ADC/CPU from Inj/PWM stuff
+ - Physical separation of ADC/CPU from injection/PWM stuff
  - Star connections from regulator(s) to CPU
  - Optimised clock circuit as per manual
  - Optimised power CPU power filtering as per manual